I didn't set out to be a communications strategist. I set out to be a teacher.

 That curiosity never went away.
 It just found a different classroom.

-For more than 20 years I've worked with organizations, associations, and established businesses, helping them figure out what they want to say, and how to say it well.
-I've sat in boardrooms, worked with national nonprofits, written content for regulated industries, and helped founders who built something real make sure their words reflect that.
+For more than 20 years I've worked with organizations, associations, startups, and established businesses, helping them figure out what they want to say, and how to say it well.
+I've sat in boardrooms, worked with national nonprofits, written content for regulated industries, and helped brilliant people make sure their words convey authority.

 I wrote a book about it.
-And not to toot my own horn, but Making Words Work has more than 70 five-star reviews on Amazon, which quietly delight me.
+And not to toot my own horn, but Making Words Work has more than 70 five-star reviews on Amazon, which quietly delights me.

 Times change...